moll/js-concert/doc/API.md

 ---------
 Concert is the main object or *module* that you can inject into your own objects to make them observables (also known as *event emitters* or *dispatchers*).
-You can then listen to events and trigger them on that object.
+You can then listen to and trigger events on that object.

 ```javascript
 var Concert = require("concert")